lruepke/HTF_lecture/summer2022/_sources/lectures/L03/Theory.rst.txt

         \nabla \cdot A^{-1} \nabla p = \nabla \cdot(A^{-1}H)

-Finally, the pressure is used to "correct" the velocity solution, so that it fulfills the continuity equation :eq:`eq:continuity2`.
+Finally, the pressure is used to "correct" the velocity solution, so that it fulfills the continuity equation :eq:`continuity_theory`.

 .. math::
     :label: eq:u_cor